Korean Pickled Onion. In Korea, we call it Yangpa Jjangajji (양파 장아찌).

-Grandma lives in the countryside of Jeolla Province.
+She lives in the countryside of Jeolla Province.
 And she has her own farm that she tends to with my oldest uncle.
-Every fall, she invites (*forces*) all of my other uncles to come down to the countryside and help her harvest.
-The youngest uncle – in particular – really enjoys grouping me in as well.
-So I too, find my way to the countryside every year.
-(He’s mastered the art of guilt tripping… 👺)
+Every fall, she invites (*forces*) all the other uncles to make their way to the countryside and help her pick the veggies.

 This banchan can be eaten with anything.
-But works particularly well with Korean BBQ or meat dishes.
+It works particularly well with Korean BBQ or meat dishes.

 Try it out and let me know how you like it.
-If you do, perhaps I will introduce a few more pickling recipes!
+Perhaps I will introduce a few more pickling recipes!

 Korean Pickled Onion - Too Easy!